-Categories: Food, Alcohol, Beverages, Flesh, Salmon, Fruit, Berries, Herbs & spices, Garlic, Milk products, Soup, Utensils, Vegetables
+Categories: Food, Alcohol, Beverages, Candy, Flesh, Salmon, Fruit, Berries, Herbs & spices, Garlic, Milk products, Soup, Utensils, Vegetables

 You probably know that chocolate is шоколад in Russian and that potato is картошка.
 So what if you wanted to say ‘chocolate potato’?
 In English you simply put the two nouns together in a row.
 In Russian you can't normally put two nouns together like that and have the first one modify the second.
 Instead you have to put the first one into adjective form.
 The adjective from шоколад is шоколадный, so chocolate potato comes out шоколадная картошка.

 Now if you are an American, you are probably asking yourself, “Why the heck would I want to say ‘chocolate potato’ in English, much less in Russian?”
 Oh, my poor ignorant American friend.
 You need to go to Russia and try the pastry they call шоколадная картошка.
 You will think you have died and gone to heaven.
 I encountered my first ones the other day.
 It was in a little convenience store.

 “Are those chocolate?”
 I asked.